TomSoderling/dev-days-labs/HandsOnLab/README.md

 </ListView>
 ```

-We still need to describe what each item looks like, and to do so, we can use an ItemTemplate that has a DataTemplate with a specific View inside of it.
+22.)
+We still need to describe what each item looks like, and to do so, we can use the ItemTemplate property of the ListView and that takes a DataTemplate with a specific View inside of it.
 Xamarin.Forms contains a few default Cells that we can use, and we will use the **ImageCell** that has an image and two rows of text.

 Replace <!--Add ItemTemplate Here--> with: